-Interior insulation prevents frost heaves from developing because the heat of the house warms up the soil.
+Interior insulation can prevent frost heaves from developing since the heat of the house warms up the soil.
 Frost heaves are problematic for block and stone foundations that cannot resist lateral forces, and spalling can occur.
 However, foam insulation and backfilling with clean granular fill can prevent cracks caused by freezing and thawing.

 - Qsc = slab edge transmission heat loss

 - P = the perimeter of the slab edge in linear feet